Exotheology

-The term "exotheology" was coined in the 1960s or early 1970s for the examination of theological issues as they pertain to extraterrestrial intelligence.
-It is primarily concerned with either conjecture about possible theological beliefs that extraterrestrials might have, or how our own theologies would be influenced by evidence of and/or interaction with extraterrestrials.
+Exotheology is the examination of theological issues as they pertain to extraterrestrial intelligence.
+The term was coined in the 1960s or early 1970s.
+It is primarily concerned either with conjecture about possible theological beliefs that extraterrestrials might have, or how human theologies might conceivably be influenced by evidence of and/or interaction with extraterrestrials.

-One of the main themes of exotheology is applying the concept of extraterrestrials who are sentient, and more to the point, endowed with a soul, as a thought experiment to the examination of a given theology, mostly Christian theology, occasionally also Jewish theology.
+One of the main themes of exotheology is applying the concept of extraterrestrials who are sentient, and more to the point, endowed with a soul, as a thought experiment to the examination of a given theology, mostly variations of Christian theology, but occasionally also Jewish theology or other faiths.